Thomsch/untangling-tools-benchmark/README.md

 - `generate_all.sh` [WIP]: Script to only generate the ground truth for a list of Defects4J bugs
 - `generate_ground_truth.sh` [WIP]: Script to generate different versions of the ground truth per Defects4J bug

+## Diagrams
+Diagrams of the ground truth construction and evaluation pipeline are listed in [diagrams](diagrams/README.md).

 ## Ground truth

 The ground truth is calculated from the original bug-fixing commit diff and the minimal bug inducing patch.